davidy9000/HackCooper2018/README.md

 # HackCooper2018
 A small project made at HackCooper2018 using RenJS.
-This project is a visual novel involving space travel with the storyline based on the Keppler-444 star system.
+This project is a visual novel involving space travel in some star system.

 Visit website here:
 https://davidy9000.github.io/HackCooper2018/